 In addition to upgraded furnishings, the renovation will include the installation of an air conditioning system, more community spaces, and a unique glass-enclosed stairway that will face a newly landscaped exterior courtyard.
 The renovations will be consistent with the design style of Pearson Hall.

 O'Shaughnessy Hall was built in 1966 and housed 341 students during the 2016-17 academic year.
 The new floorplan calls for rooms for 335 students, a faculty apartment, five faculty/staff offices, a classroom, a community living room, and a faculty meeting area.
 The 69,211-square-foot residence hall is located on Washington Street close to Lane Stadium and Cassell Coliseum.

 Living-learning communities offer students the unique opportunity to live with other students with similar interests, such as the arts, service, or innovation.
 Each living-learning community at Virginia Tech is led by a faculty member who is responsible for coordinating educational programs, fostering academic engagement, and enriching the residential college's unique culture.

 The project is expected to be completed in August 2018.
-The architect/engineer for the renovation is Moseley Architects.
+The architect/engineer for the renovation is Moseley Architects, working in collaboration with Lord Aeck Sargent.
 The contractor is W.M.
 Jordan Company.

 To learn more about Virginia Tech’s 15 living-learning communities, visit the Housing and Residence Life living-learning webpage.
 New students may apply to live in a living-learning community online.
 Contact living-learning programs, or Housing and Residence Life for more information.